50,000 MW of coal power threatened by regulations

 Environmental Protection Agency regulations may result in over 50,000 megawatts of coal power plant retirements and up to $180 billion in compliance costs for remaining plants, consulting firm The Brattle Group said in a report.

-Before even considering the potential effect of possible government efforts to reduce carbon dioxide emissions to combat global warming, the report estimated 40,000 MW to 55,000 MW of coal capacity could retire if the EPA mandates further reductions of sulfur dioxide, nitrogen oxide, particulates, mercury and other harmful emissions by 2015.
+Before even considering the potential effect of possible government efforts and environmental campaigns to reduce carbon dioxide emissions to combat global warming, the report estimated 40,000 MW to 55,000 MW of coal capacity could retire if the EPA mandates further reductions of sulfur dioxide, nitrogen oxide, particulates, mercury and other harmful emissions by 2015.

 Brattle said another 11,000 MW to 12,000 MW could retire if cooling towers are also required, bringing total retirements to 50,000 MW to 67,000 MW, or roughly 20 percent of installed coal plant capacity.